NejcZupec/AuroraAlarm/docs/technology_stack.rst

 ================

 AuroraAlarm is built with quite new and popular, open source technologies.
 In this project we wanted to learn and try, how to use all these technologies and how they interact between each other.
+Further we would like to list all technologies we have used and write a short description for each, why we have chosen it.

 Backend
 -------